 [Ed: This isn’t 12 in the sense of 6×2.
 See the explanation just below, marked as an update.]

 Inverting and using the definition of IDF we end up with

 validating assumption I; that IDF as a scoring function is additive.

-That, is the IDF of a two term query is the sum of individual IDF values.
-However, this is only valid if terms are independent from one another.
+That is the IDF of a two-term query is the sum of individual IDF values.
+However, this is only valid if terms are independent of one another.
 If terms are not independent we would have two possibilities; i.e.,

 p(AB) > p(A) + p(B)

 and we cannot say that the IDF of a two-term query (e.g, a phrase) is the sum of individual IDF values.
 Assuming the contrary as many SEOs think is plain snake oil.